• Skip to primary navigation

 Q: Can I trust the preparation materials the Instituto Cervantes recommend in its website?

-Whenever there’s a change in an exam, such as this, it takes ages to see any new suitable prep material appearing there.
+A: Actually, no. Take what the Instituto Cervantes publishes with a pinch of salt.
+Why?
+Because they update their website rarely.
+Whenever there’s a change in an exam, it takes ages to see any new suitable prep material appearing there.

-The kind of training they promote can be useful: to reinforce the listening skills, the reading comprehension, skimming through the text to have a glimpse of the essential then answer…
+A: The kind of training they promote can be useful: to reinforce the listening skills, the reading comprehension, skimming through the text to have a glimpse of the essential then answer… but at an A2, I wouldn’t make my life more difficult than necessary.
+I’d focus only on the new DELE A2 preparation books.

 Q: Where should I enrol for the DELE A2?

-A: Just wherever it’s more convenient to you.
+A: A: Wherever it’s more convenient to you.
 The examiners are just as good or as strict as anywhere else.
+Some overseas students enrol in Spain, in order to take the exam after some weeks of on-site preparation.

+A: Exam fees go up every year, indeed.
 It also depend on the country.
-But on average, the trend is up-going: but anyway, what choice do you have?
+On average, though, the trend is up-going: but anyway, what choice do you have?
 There is no low-cost track to the DELE A2.

 Q: How long is the DELE A2 valid?